dr8co/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06.
-C - Advanced tasks on pointers, arrays and strings.
+C - Advanced tasks on pointers, arrays and strings

+More advanced tasks on pointers, arrays and strings.